Employment tribunals: Your journey as a claimant

 When an order is made with a date, you generally have until midnight to ensure compliance unless a different time is specified.

-It is important that you should respect and make every effort to adhere to deadlines and the tribunal also expects cooperation between the two sides about such matters.
+It is important that you should respect and make every effort to adhere to deadlines.

 If the other side misses a deadline, then try to agree on a new deadline with them and resist the temptation to complain immediately to the tribunal about the matter.

 The exception to this is if the other side’s non-compliance is significantly hindering your own preparations.

 In such a case, you may want to notify the tribunal and request what’s called an “unless order.”
 Put simply, an ‘unless order’ is an order that says something like ‘unless you do X [whatever it is] then the penalty will be Y,’

 The penalty may include such drastic action as the claim or defence case being struck out and the other side winning by default.

 ‘Applications’ made during the tribunal

 The parties can each make a host of applications, which is asking the tribunal to do something – such as make an ‘unless order’ as mentioned above.